varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 Another option from a modeling perspective is to view the address information as attributes attached to the Customer.
 This will create a less complex model with the address data instantiated as satellites attached to the Customer.
 The design decisions are a core part of the Data Vault process and depends on a range of considerations for Business Process, source data behavior and more.

-In the trial two different approaches are illustrated and loaded in parallel.
-Both the Link relationship based on the source data model and the attached attributes model based on associating the address data directly with a customer.
+In the trial two different approaches are illustrated and loaded in parallel:

+* Link relationship based on the source data model
+* Attached attributes model based on associating the address data directly with the customer.

 Add metadata details for the inherited tables to create two new entities.